COVID-19 - Waste and recycling guidance

 When you cut your grass, leave your clippings on the lawn.
 As the clippings decompose, they release nutrients into the soil below.
 You can use larger prunings to make a wildlife-friendly log pile or bug hotel.

 Please avoid bonfires wherever possible, as this may upset neighbours, cause breathing difficulties for residents with respiratory complaints, and reduce local air quality.
 Under no circumstances should residents burn any household waste.
-Please keep hold of additional waste and take it to the Household Waste Recycling Centre (HWRC) when it reopens.
+Please keep hold of additional waste and take it to the Household Waste Recycling Centre (HWRC).

 Grow your own food